 Present Day

-Today, skylights are not only in cooperate headquarters, massive sports facilities, and government buildings but also in millions of residential homes across the globe.
+Today, skylights are not only in commercial areas like corporate headquarters, sports facilities, and government buildings but also in millions of residential homes across the globe.
 The skylight industry is worth more the 3 billion dollars and is expected to grow to 4.5 billion by 2028.
-Technologically, skylights have come a long way as they are very durable, rarely leak, and can sometimes be installed within a day.
-Modern skylights can open and close on their own and be equipped with shades that are powered either by electricity or solar energy.